Yulisot/Yulisot/README.md

 #💻 About Me
 💼 I'm a full stack developer at Hilan.

-🐱‍🏍 I’m currently working on developing a system for company employees to connect to customer databases.
+🐱‍🏍 I’m currently working on developing a system for company employees.

 💪 I'm self-taught and continuously searching for greater challenges.